luiselizondo/docker-alpine-node/README.md

 Running
 The image will run npm start on /var/www, whatever you throw at it it will run

-### Todo
+### Note on 0.12

-mhart/alpine-node/ is not an automated build, so I don't know what's intalled in there.
+mhart/alpine-node/ is not an automated build, so I don't know what's installed in there.
 Compile 0.12 directly.